On the Austin Tango website you will find an extensive collection of Tango Terminology.

 Note: this does not tell you how to dance any movement; it only describes the effect.

 8-count basic – a teaching tool.
-A mini-phrase in length, it includes steps in each of the cardinal directions, plus walking outside (in ROP) and the cruzada.
+A musical phrase in length, it includes steps in each of the cardinal directions, plus walking outside (in ROP) and the cruzada.
 (Often step #1 is omitted to avoid stepping backwards against line of dance.)
+See below for the Abbreviations used here.

 1 OO ALOD